bitcoin-dot-org/developer.bitcoin.org/reference/rpc/getmempoolinfo.rst

     "size" : n,                (numeric) Current tx count "bytes" : n,               (numeric) Sum of all virtual transaction sizes as defined in BIP 141.
 Differs from actual serialized size because witness data is discounted
-    "usage" : n,               (numeric) Total memory usage for the mempool "maxmempool" : n,          (numeric) Maximum memory usage for the mempool "mempoolminfee" : n,       (numeric) Minimum fee rate in BTC/kB for tx to be accepted.
+    "usage" : n,               (numeric) Total memory usage for the mempool "total_fee" : n,           (numeric) Total fee for all mempool transactions "maxmempool" : n,          (numeric) Maximum memory usage for the mempool "mempoolminfee" : n,       (numeric) Minimum fee rate in BTC/kB for tx to be accepted.
 Is the maximum of minrelaytxfee and minimum mempool fee
     "minrelaytxfee" : n,       (numeric) Current minimum relay fee for transactions